Brad-IW/reverse-string-bicep/README.md

 18. Choose the GitHub option.
 19. Find and select the repo you created which holds the forked or cloned project.

-    GitHub may request approval to install Azure Pipelines to GitHub, if they do make sure you accept the installation.
+    GitHub may request approval to install Azure Pipelines to GitHub, if they do make sure you press the aprove and install button.

 20. After selecting the repo Azure DevOps should take you to the review page.
 From here you can configure the parameters for the pipeline by replacing the values in the default property of each parameter.
   - azureServiceConnection: This should be set to the name you gave to the Azure service you set in step 10.